Zyrakia/zycore/README.md

 > **Big Disclaimer Time** <br>
 > I made this package with my project/future project needs in mind.
 This means that I will go into this package and change things whenever I need something changed for my project.
-To be short, expect breaking changes, changes that may affect your project and the way it behaves, so if you need something in this package, either install it and then don't update unless you know what has changed, or go grab only the utilities you need fro the repo.
+To be short, expect breaking changes, changes that may affect your project and the way it behaves, so if you need something in this package, either install it and then don't update unless you know what has changed, or go grab only the utilities you need from the repo.

 # Zycore